Common Motorcycle Accident Injuries

 Potential Injuries

 Even collisions that would be fairly minor if they occur between two cars can cause serious injuries when one of the involved vehicles is a motorcycle.
-According to the U.S. Centers for Disease Control, injuries to the head, neck and lower extremities account for more than half of all motorcycle injuries.
+Injuries to the head, neck and lower extremities account for more than half of all motorcycle injuries.
 Typical motorcycle injuries, some of which can be permanent or even fatal, include the following:

 • Concussion and traumatic brain injury (TBI)